qwx9/strangepg/README.md

 directly through the terminal emulator.
 - DirectX: mouse picking code is buggy and can crash the application near startup.
 - Fatal errors in strawk are not always handled gracefully and may result in broken state.
+- The renderer may crash with a GL error if trying to draw too many objects (tens of millions).

 Less major bugs:
 - Blinking nodes due to renderer's lack of reordering of nodes for correct alpha blending.
-- "Spinning" nodes due to an edge case in average angle computation.
 - The selection box is a kludge and is stupidly resource-heavy.
 - The selection box currently only works in one direction.
 - The renderer is fairly efficient, but it could be made an order of magnitude faster.
-- (pfr*) Layouting ignores nodes with no adjacencies; would be better to place them on better fixed locations as well.
+- Layouting ignores nodes with no adjacencies; would be better to place them on better fixed locations as well.
 - The text boxes suck, a lot.
 Nuklear doesn't handle edit boxes much.
+- Layouting algorithm could be made faster.
 - ... and many more!